Clear credit card sending a graphical representation of information through a smartphone.

 What are the drawbacks of using a virtual credit card?

 You can't use a virtual credit card for something you buy in person.
-Because virtual credit card numbers are different than the number on your physical card, the seller won't be able to verify that you’re carrying the card that was used to make the purchase.
+This is because virtual credit card numbers are different than the numbers on your physical card.
+So, the seller won't be able to verify that you’re carrying the card you use to make the purchase.

-Virtual card numbers aren't a good choice for recurring payments.
-A virtual card number is usually temporary and may expire before the next payment is due.
+Virtual card numbers aren't a good choice for a recurring card payment.
+A virtual card number is usually temporary and may expire before the next recurring payment is due.

 Is a virtual credit card the same as an instant-use credit card?

 Instant-use cards don't necessarily provide a virtual credit card number.
-And some credit cards that offer virtual cards may not have instant-use cards.
+And some credit cards that offer virtual card numbers may not have instant-use cards.

 How can I create a virtual credit card number if my credit card issuer doesn't offer them?